Search Results

 - Crop yields as a proxy for productivity and thus food availability.

 - Food security primarily remains an issue of food distribution rather than food production.
-As of 2022, 2.4 billion people, or 30% of the global population, were moderately or severely food insecure.
-This percentage increased significantly from 2019 to 2020 due to the COVID-19 pandemic and has remained steady since then — meaning that the total number of people who are food insecure has increased as the population continues to grow.
+As of 2024, 2.3 billion people, or 28% of the global population, were moderately or severely food insecure.
+While the percentage of the global population with moderate or severe food insecurity has slightly decreased since 2022, the number of people with moderate or severe food insecurity is still higher than before the COVID-19 pandemic.

 Boosting crop yields is essential for food security and alleviating poverty in developing nations, while limiting further agricultural expansion to natural ecosystems.
 Crop yield refers to the quantity of crops produced per unit of cultivated land.

-Globally, the average cereal yield has seen an impressive rise, surging from 4.6 tons per hectare in 1990 to 6.7 tons per hectare in 2021.
+Globally, the average cereal yield has seen an impressive rise, surging from 4.6 tons per hectare in 1990 to 6.8 tons per hectare in 2023.
 During the early 2010s, the yields of the top four global crops, namely maize, rice, wheat, and soybean, responsible for supplying approximately 43% of the world’s dietary energy and 40% of daily protein intake, were increasing at linear rates of 1.6%, 1.0%, 0.9% and 1.3% per year, respectively.
-However, substantial disparities exist in crop yields between developed and developing countries.
-In 2017, the average cereal yield in developed nations reached 5.8 tons per hectare, while in developing countries, it stood at 3.1 tons per hectare.
-This yield discrepancy can be attributed to various factors, including variations in technology, infrastructure, and resource accessibility.

 Agricultural policies and programs